 Adhesions, or stuck spots, are the cause of all these symptoms.
 So that you can understand the impact that adhesions can have on your nerves and their function, check out the page on fascia and nerves.

 All of these symptoms are caused by the median nerve being squeezed and irritated.
 Refer to the Carpal Tunnel Syndrome Anatomy page to understand the parts of your body are the most impacted by this condition.

+Typical symptoms of Carpal Tunnel Syndrome include aching or pain in the wrist, numbness and tingling of the thumb, the index and middle finger, and often part of the ring finger.
 Many people complain of numbness that wakes them in the middle of the night.
 Others feel numbness when doing anything that requires bringing the fingers together in a pinching motion like grasping a tool or paintbrush.
 Lots of people report that pens and pencils simply slip out of their grasp.
 Others experience burn injuries and other trauma to their hands because the numbness keeps them from feeling pain when accidents occur.

-Loss of strength is another very troubling symptom of Carpal Tunnel Syndrome.
+Weakness or loss of strength is another very troubling symptom of Carpal Tunnel Syndrome.
 Many people hesitate to pick up their infant children for fear of dropping them.
 Simple tasks like pouring juice from a half gallon carton can be almost impossible for those so seriously affected.
 Even turning a key in the car door can be especially challenging.
 And, forget about pumping your own gas!
 Squeezing the pump handle can be really difficult.